 Yes.
 The ACLI offers Specialty Courses in TOEFL preparation, language skills, culture, business and job readiness.
 You may take any of those classes while you are enrolled in College ESL, or you may take a break from College ESL to take ACLI classes.
 Please note, however, that if you have F-1 visa status and you are program-placed with an academic I-20, you cannot use CEUs to meet the 12-credit requirement.

 No. A full semester of evaluation by an instructor is a better measure of your skills than a two-hour placement test.
-When you re-enroll in the course, you will be given diagnostic tests and moved if you are in the wrong level.
+When you re-enroll in the course, you will be given diagnostic tests and moved if you are at the wrong level.

 In most cases, we recommend that students take the reading class first to help them increase their vocabulary and become more fluent.
 However, you may receive different advice depending on your needs and background.
 Don’t hesitate to speak to an ESL faculty member before you register if you need help deciding which class to take.